WizarTheGreat/MovableTileEntities/README.md

-# MovableTileEntities
+# Move block entities!
-Minecraft Spigot plugin to allow tile/block entities such as chests to be moved by pistons.

-Move chests, trapped chests, dispensers, droppers, barrels, brewing stands, and more with pistons!
+Lets you pull and push chests, trapped chests, barrels, hoppers, all furnace types, lecterns, chiseled bookshelves, droppers, dispensers, jukeboxes, and even brewing stands with pistons!

-Works by copying and pasting the blocks when the pistons move them.
+Like how you can push Tile Entities/Block Entities like chests with pistons on bedrock, definitely a good addon for geyser to have cross-platform Redstone.

+Please feel free to report any bugs at the github link, and ideas/wants in the reviews!
+(Or if I should rename to MovableBlockEntities)

+Move block entities without moving things like obsidian or enchanting tables.
+Block entities cannot move when powered.